inthecure/inthecure/README.md

 - 👋 Hi, I’m @inthecure
 - 👀 I’m interested in programming and creating interactive stories.
 - 🌱 I’m currently learning the basics at Harvard's CS50.
 - 💞️ I’m looking to collaborate on nothing...
-I'm not skilled enough to d collaborations yet.
+I'm not skilled enough to do collaborations yet.
 - 📫 How to reach me ddathos@gmail.com
 -
 <!---